moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 In the winter semester of 2022/23, I worked as a <span class="hl-purple">research associate</span> at Freie Universität Berlin, at the Otto-Suhr-Institute for Political Science, Chair of International Political Economy.

-I taught a course on Critical Data Science.
+I taught a course on <span class="hl-purple">Critical Data Science</span>.
 You can find more information below or by visiting the <a href="https://moritzvalentinomatzner.shinyapps.io/kdst/">course website</a>.
 <details>
 <summary>
 <span class="text-pink">deutsch</span>